 - mental health

-- prostate health (for men)
+- prostate health

 Making juices, smoothies, and nutritional drinks is one of the tastier ways to stay healthy.
-But no matter what juice you like, you can always add other super foods such as chia seeds and wheat germ for more health benefits.
+No matter which one you like, you can always add other superfoods such as chia seeds and wheat germ for more health benefits.